dgroomes/docker-playground/README.md

 * Add non-Docker examples.
 (I hardly know anything about non-Docker container technology)
 * Add an example showing a "depends-on" relationship using a shell script instead of Docker Compose (because Docker Compose doesn't support the "depends_on" property since a long time)
-* Create a CI build in GitHub Actions
+* DONE Create a CI build in GitHub Actions
+* IN PROGRESS Add a Dockerfile example